 When Yvonne arrived, we moved upstairs where I labored sitting on the birth ball in my bedroom.
 The contractions picked up to about four minutes apart.
 I was able to work through them with just breathing.
 I decided to challenge myself NOT to vocalize (a coping method I used a lot in my other two labors) for as long as I possibly could.
 I wanted to see if I could channel 100% of my energy into moving the baby down.

 I got in the warm tub and Facetimed my mom and sister for a minute while David turned on Kari Jobe, the music I had picked for labor.
 (Because every Kari Jobe song is my LIFE’S ANTHEM.)
 I reclined in the tub with Yvonne next to me.
 The music carried me away while evening sun streamed in my bathroom window.
-For me, birth is an extremely spiritual experience.
 I mentally exited the room to my happy place.
 Normally this is a pebbly beach spot I made up which is located just outside the garden of Longbourne.
 (Oh what, you don’t have one of these?)
 But this time, my happy mental place ended up being Tosi’s living room.
 The place with books and layered rugs, where all parts of birth are joyful everyone is excited to meet their babies.
 I breathed and prayed through each contraction.
 I thanked God for this baby and welcomed her down.
 I thought about how ready we were to have her with us.

 Finally, I felt like I needed to quietly vocalize.
 Yvonne brought a cool cloth for my neck.
 We were rolling, people.

 Since this was my third birth, I had a good sense of what was to come.
 Because of this, I was in a small mental battle not to give into anxiety about what the next contractions might feel like.
 There comes a point of surrender in every labor, where I have to let every inhibition go and give in to the process.
 As soon as that very first feeling of anxiety came, I decided I would not waste any energy fighting the uncomfortable sensations.
 My body had to do what it had to do.
 I surrendered to them right then, placing my hands gently on my belly as each contraction came.
 Yvonne encouraged me to do one contraction at a time.
-I prayed and practiced thankfulness in my meditations.
+I prayed and practiced thankfulness.
 My mantra became “I can do all things through Christ who strengthens me.”
 (Thank you, Missionettes, for burning that scripture into my head at age 14!)

 During one particular contraction I felt an urge to pee.
 I ran to the toilet between contractions.
 When I got back into the tub, something felt different.
 My instinct was to move on to my hands and knees.
-Yvonne poured cups of water onto my lower back while I made low vocalizations during what felt like long, back-to-back contractions.
+Yvonne poured cups of water onto my lower back during what felt like long, back-to-back contractions.
 At this point things become very blurry and not as calm.
 I thiiiiiink you would call this part transition.
 There was probably more that happened here, but I’m only telling the parts I remember!